Euclideon/udSDKUnity/README.md

 ## Quickstart guide

-**The UnityudSDK sample requires a valid license for Euclideon Vault SDK, trial licenses can be obtained [here](https://zfrmz.com/gwVUru84d60yUedxmLx9/?ref=Unity%20Sample%20Code)**
+**The Unity-udSDK sample requires a free Euclideon Account to use, licenses can be obtained [here](https://www.euclideon.com/udsdk/)**
-The VDK is tested with Unity 2019.3.4f1 - it may work in other versions of Unity, but we can't guarentee that it does.
+The udSDK is tested with Unity 2019.3.4f1 - it may work in other versions of Unity, but we can't guarantee that it does.
 Please sneure you have Unity 2019.3.4f1 installed.

 ### Installation - New or Existing Project
-The fastest way to install VDK for Unity is to go [here](https://Euclideon.com/unity) and follow the onscreen instructions.
+The fastest way to install udSDK for Unity is to go [here](https://Euclideon.com/unity) and follow the onscreen instructions.

 ### Installation - Github Samples
 1. Download and extract the latest udSDK package from [here](https://udstream.euclideon.com) using your license credentials (if you do not have one, free trials are available from [here](https://zfrmz.com/gwVUru84d60yUedxmLx9/?ref=Unity%20Sample%20Code) )
-2. Clone or Download the Unity udSDK examples from [here](https://github.com/Euclideon/vaultsdkunity)
+2. Clone or Download the Unity udSDK examples from [here](https://github.com/Euclideon/udSDKUnity)
 3. Copy the files from _Euclideon_udsdkXX/lib/(_your operating system here_)/_ to your Unity project working directory
 3. Open the udSDK Unity example project by navigating to _vaultsdksamples/integrations/unity-csharp/Assets/Scenes and opening Basic Render
-4. From the Toolbar, Navigate to VDK > Set User Info - and enter your VaultSDK username/password, then press Save User Info.
+4. From the Toolbar, Navigate to UD > Set User Info - and enter your udgc username/password, then press Save User Info.

-VaultSDK with Unity is now ready to go!
+udgc with Unity is now ready to go!
 Press play!

 ### Changing UDS model